lf-edge/ekuiper/docs/en_US/restapi/plugins.md

 ## drop a plugin

 The API is used for drop the plugin.
-The kuiper server needs to be restarted to take effect.
+The eKuiper server needs to be restarted to take effect.

 ```shell
 DELETE http://localhost:9081/plugins/sources/{name}
 DELETE http://localhost:9081/plugins/sinks/{name}
 DELETE http://localhost:9081/plugins/functions/{name}
 ```
-The user can pass a query parameter to decide if Kuiper should be stopped after a delete in order to make the deletion take effect.
-The parameter is `restart` and only when the value is `1` will the Kuiper be stopped.
+The user can pass a query parameter to decide if eKuiper should be stopped after a delete in order to make the deletion take effect.
+The parameter is `restart` and only when the value is `1` will the eKuiper be stopped.
 The user has to manually restart it.
 ```shell
 DELETE http://localhost:9081/plugins/sources/{name}?restart=1
 ```